 How do I get ready for this test?

 Sometimes the test is done after fasting, and other times it is done after you eat a meal.
-Your health care provider will give you instructions on how the test is to be done and, if needed, how to collect a urine sample.
+Your healthcare provider will give you instructions on how the test is to be done and how to collect a urine sample, if needed.